phenax/yayarr/readme.md

 # yayarr (my fork of yarr)

+Since yarr is [feature complete](https://github.com/nkanaev/yarr/issues/57), this fork is meant for me to add features that I want in my feed reader.

 **yarr** (yet another rss reader) is a web-based feed aggregator which can be used both as a desktop application and a personal self-hosted server.

 The app is a single binary with an embedded database (SQLite).

+### Additional features on top of yarr
+- Embed youtube/reddit
+- Swipe left/right gestures for touch devices
+- Hash-routing links to persist page state on reload
+- Minor ui changes

 ![screenshot](etc/promo.png)